rougetimelord/deXer/README.md

 - Replaces "repost" in retweet drop down
 - Replaces "posts" on profiles
 - Replaces "posts" on notifications page
-- Replace "Reposted by" above tweets in the home timeline
+- Replaces "reposted by" above tweets in the home timeline and following notifications timeline

 ### Features for later???
 Maybe??
 - Footer copyright text removal